Secure Groundwater for Rural Communities

 Groundwater makes up about 40% of Arizona’s water supply.
-In much of what is referred to as “rural” Arizona—which comprises about 85% of the state’s footprint and where some 1.5 million people live—Arizona law essentially allows “open access” groundwater pumping, meaning there are few restrictions on how much groundwater can be withdrawn and used.
-Groundwater is the primary and often only water supply available to many rural residents and businesses, and is the source of year-round flow in most rivers, streams, and springs.
+In much of “rural” Arizona—which comprises about 80% of the state’s footprint and where some 1.5 million people live—Arizona law essentially allows “open access” groundwater pumping.
+At least outside of sovereign tribal lands, there are few restrictions on how much groundwater can be withdrawn and used in these areas.
+Groundwater is the primary and often only water supply available to many rural communities, residents, and businesses, and is the source of year-round flow in most rivers, streams, and springs.

-Another 40% of Arizona’s water supply comes from the Colorado River.
-The Colorado River system is badly out of balance, with the amount of water taken out greatly exceeding what flows into the river system in a given year.
-The 2007 Colorado River Operating Guidelines must be renegotiated by the seven Colorado River Basin states and Mexico by 2026.
-The new guidelines will govern the releases of water from Lake Powell and Lake Mead for the entire river system and the 40 million people who depend on it.
-WAC participates on the Arizona Reconsultation Committee, which will guide Arizona’s efforts in the coming years to protect Colorado River supplies, resolve long-standing imbalances, and determine how Arizona will manage and continue to thrive as pressures on our water supplies increase.
+Another 35-40% of Arizona’s water supply comes from the Colorado River.
+The amount of water taken out of the Colorado River and its reservoirs already greatly exceeds what flows into the river system, and climate change is significantly reducing flows.
+The 2007 Colorado River Operating Guidelines must be renegotiated by the seven Colorado River Basin states and the country of Mexico by 2026.
+The new guidelines will govern the releases of water from Lake Powell and Lake Mead for the entire river system and the 40 million people who depend on it in the United States and Mexico, including Native American nations.
+WAC participates on the Arizona Reconsultation Committee, which will guide Arizona’s efforts in the renegotiation process in the coming years.